justinmoon/moq-demos/demos/map-coordinates/README.md

 - Open the demo in two different browser profiles (or browsers) so you can hear the room mix without echo cancellation getting in the way.
 - Alternatively, start the **Test Tone** publisher in one tab and listen from another profile/device; the tone keeps flowing even without a microphone.
 - The green ring above avatars indicates the speaking level broadcast over MoQ.
 It should pulse both locally and remotely when audio frames are being published.
+- Walk a player into a different room—audio should fade to silence once the zone labels no longer match.